yahia-soliman/simple_shell/README.md

 # simple_shell
 this is our project
-project handled a lot of
+project handled a lot of tasks